 - 1. Other height requirements and allowances may be applicable pursuant to Chapter 138, Article X, Division 1, Sec.
 138-3501.
-Measurement of height and limitations - 2.
-Other setback requirements and allowance may be applicable pursuant to Chapter 138, Article X, Division 1, Sec.
-138-3505.
-Setback Measurements, allowances and restrictions - 3.
+Measurement of height and limitations - Other setback requirements and allowance may be applicable pursuant to Chapter 138, Article X, Division 1, Sec.
+138-3505. - Setback Measurements, allowances and restrictions - 3.
 None required; except that, when the side/ rear of a lot abuts a residential district, there shall be a 20-ft setback for the lot portions that abut the residential district.
-This does not apply to adjacent stormwater ponds or similar lands that cannot be used for residential purposes. - These Development Parameters may be superseded by other requirements as part of an adopted Development Master Plan and/or Conditional Overlay. - 5.
-Building height is limited to 45-feet for portions of a building within 50-feet of residentially zoned property.
+This does not apply to adjacent stormwater ponds or similar lands that cannot be used for residential purposes. - 4.
+These Development Parameters may be superseded by other requirements as part of an adopted

+5. Building height is limited to 45-feet for portions of a building within 50-feet of residentially zoned property.